-I've done an interview with Isabella @spottylittlething.
+I've done an interview with Isabella @spottylittlething from UK.

 Despite having acne, Isabella refuse to hide her acne and be ashamed.
 I'm sure you'll gain huge value from how Isabella has become so confident.